Bas3L3ss/frontend-challange-6-4-/README.md

 - Play Rock, Paper, Scissors against the computer
 - Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_ => btw bonus lvl will be available as user gets 10 scores

 ### Screenshot